Fall Protection Program

 - Unprotected sides and edges: Any side or edge (except at entrances to points of access) of a walking/working surface, e.g., floor, roof, ramp, or runway where there is no wall or guardrail system at least 39 inches high.

-- Warning line system: A barrier erected on a roof to warn employees that they are approaching an unprotected roof side or edge without the use of guardrail to protect employees in the area.
+- Warning line system: A barrier erected on a roof to warn employees that they are approaching an unprotected roof side or edge without the use of a guardrail to protect employees in the area.

 - Work area: That portion of a walking/working surface where job duties are being performed.